diegomics/VGP_Asian_elephant/README.md

 .
 Run the workflow with `bash run_arima_pipeline.sh`

 \*) For the Asian elephant genome, it takes <30 h to produce the final sorted BAM (needed for pretextMap) and ~44 h to produce the final sorted BED (needed for salsa2 or yahs).
-Comment the code for steps 13 and 14 in `run_arima_pipeline.sh` file if BED files are not needed.
+Comment the code for steps 13 and 14 in `run_arima_pipeline.sh` if BED files are not needed.

 ### _Salsa2 workflow_